 Auxiliary grants; supportive housing.
 Extends eligibility for auxiliary grants to include individuals residing in supportive housing, provided that the supportive housing provider has entered into an agreement for the provision of supportive housing with the Department of Behavioral Health and Developmental Services.
-02/19/16 Senate: Rereferred to Finance Notes: City Position: support HB 692 Cities and towns; payments for maintenance of certain highways.
+The bill establishes requirements for providers of supportive housing that enter into agreements with the Department.
+03/09/16 House: Enrolled Bill communicated to Governor on 3/9/2016 03/09/16 Governor: Governor's Action Deadline Midnight, Sunday, April 10, 2016 Notes: City Position: support HB 692 Cities and towns; payments for maintenance of certain highways.
 Patron: Carr Summary as introduced:

 Payments to cities and towns for maintenance of certain highways.
 Provides that maintenance payments made to eligible cities and towns shall be for total pavement width based on an 11-foot lane.

-02/16/16 House: Left in Transportation Notes: City Position: support HB 694 State funding; ratio of full-time equivalent instruction to students with limited English.
-Patron: Kory Summary as introduced:
+02/16/16 House: Left in Transportation

+Notes: City Position: support

+HB 694 State funding; ratio of full-time equivalent instruction to students with limited English.

+Patron: Kory

+Summary as introduced:

 State funding; ratio of full-time equivalent instructional positions to students identified as having limited English proficiency.
 Requires state funding to be provided to each local school division to support one full-time equivalent instructional position for every 22 students identified as having limited English proficiency.
 Under current law, such ratio is 17 full-time equivalent instructional positions for every 1,000 students identified as having limited English proficiency.
-02/16/16 House: Left in Education

 Notes: City Position: support

 HB 698 Virginia Freedom of Information Act; right to speak at open meetings.

-Patron: Kory

-Summary as introduced:
+Patron: Kory Summary as introduced:

 Virginia Freedom of Information Act; right to speak at open meetings.
 Requires that every public body afford an opportunity for public comment during any open meeting.
+A public body may adopt reasonable rules governing the public comment portion of the meeting, including imposing reasonable restrictions on time, place, and manner.

-02/16/16 House: Left in General Laws Notes: City Position: oppose HB 717 Transportation projects; evaluation of in Northern Virginia.
-Patron: LeMunyon Summary as introduced:
+02/16/16 House: Left in General Laws

+Notes: City Position: oppose

+HB 717 Transportation projects; evaluation of in Northern Virginia.

+Patron: LeMunyon

+Summary as introduced: